savob/savobajic.ca/content/projects/extracurricular/oven.md

 To address the critical issue I have with the MAX6675 IC, I need a new board revision.
 Unless I decide to have a module floating about inside the enclosure.
 With it I will move the IC to use a completely separate bus from the real SPI pins.
-I will also potentially include the addition of a buzzer to alert people to the oven's status if they aren't actively looking at the screen.
+I will also add a buzzer to alert people to the oven's status if they aren't actively looking at the screen.

 <figure>
 <img src="/images/oven_v2_schematic.svg">